liquidctl/liquidctl/docs/fourth-generation-krakens.md

-# Fourth generation NZXT coolers
+# Fourth-generation NZXT liquid coolers

-_Note: support for fourth-generation NZXT coolers is very recent; certain features may not work and there may be errors in this document._

-The fourth-generation of NZXT Kraken coolers is composed by X models—featuring the familiar infinity mirror— and Z models—replacing the infinity mirror with an OLED screen.
+The fourth-generation of NZXT Kraken coolers is composed by X models—featuring the familiar infinity mirror—and Z models—replacing the infinity mirror with an OLED screen.

-Both X and Z models house seventh generation Asetek pump designs, plus secondary PCBs from NZXT for enhanced control and visual customization.
-The coolers are powered directly by the power supply unit.
+Both X and Z models house seventh-generation Asetek pump designs, plus secondary PCBs from NZXT for enhanced control and visual customization.
+The coolers are powered directly from the power supply unit.

 All configuration is done through USB, and persists as long as the device still gets power, even if the system has gone to Soft Off (S5) state.
 The coolers also report relevant data via USB, including pump and/or fan speeds and liquid temperature.
 The pump speed can be sent to the motherboard (or other device) via the sense pin of a standard fan connector.